 And for the EASIEST homemade butter recipe, check out my How To Make Butter At Home.

-I’ve also heard bread and butter pickles’ name stuck, however, because they sell out so quickly at Farmer’s Markets they’re a canner’s bread and butter.
+I’ve also heard that these homemade pickles’ name stuck, however, because they sell out so quickly at Farmer’s Markets they’re a canner’s bread and butter.

 Quarts can sell for as much as $8 a piece!